 How does Alma log changes in user data?

-There is no current logging of user data changes.
-This is planned on the Alma roadmap.
-The planned development will implement an auditing method that is in use in other areas of the system today, where a a tab records all changes in the record in a sorted manner, detailing the type of change.
-Below is an example of a resource sharing request’s auditing:
+User data changes use a similar auditing method as in other areas of the system.
+The audit tab records all changes in the record in a sorted manner, detailing the type of change.
+Below is an example of a user's audit log:

 Who in Ex Libris has access to customer data?

 According to contracts and procedures, the customer is in full control of the data and Ex Libris is not permitted to perform any transfers to third parties.
 Ex Libris is permitted to use its global affiliates to perform support services.
 This access by the Ex Libris affiliates is in accordance to contracts and data protection directives.

 What is the retention period of history data?